axibase/atsd-use-cases/tutorials/create-rule-workflow/README.md

 ![](./images/search-metric-result.png)

-Click on the **Series** icon to view specific time series collected for this metric.
+Click the **Series** icon to view specific time series collected for this metric.

 Each time series is unique and is identified by the metric name, the entity name and an optional set of tags describing the series.